Home

 I joined the Brain Research Across Development (B-RAD) Lab in February of 2024.
 Since then, I have taken on the lead role as Research Assistant for the SCWB Study, as well as minor roles including (but not limited to):

-• Lending assistance with the BBAD and Autistic Friendships Studies
+• Lending assistance with the BBAD, Autistic Friendships, Teen Brain Decision. and Mind Matters Studies

 • Standing in as co-lab manager and mentoring 6-12 interns per semester; providing trainings on general EEG lab tasks and research best practices